gperdrizet/OpenSearch/keywork_search/notes/03-OpenSearch_neural_search.md

 ## 3. Data ingest

-Now we need to start adapting this to our wikipedia parse/insert code.
+Now we need to start adapting this to our Wikipedia parse/insert code.
 This whole thing will need a refactor to make it modular.
-The ideal case would be to completely separate all of the OpenSearch stuff from the Wikipedia specific stuff, that way it's reusable for other text sources.
+The ideal case would be to completely separate all the OpenSearch stuff from the Wikipedia specific stuff, that way it's reusable for other text sources.

 ### 3.1.
 Neural search ingest pipeline